miguelvazquez/country-info-multilingual/README.md

 # Country Info (Multilingual)

-Converts country code to full name and can provide lots of other useful information.
+Converts country code to full name in any of 16 languages and provides other useful information.
 Can be used to generate HTML code.

 Available data:
 * country names in 16 languages and scripts
 * emoji flags
 * locale (language code)
 * corresponding continent code
-* approximate geolocation (latitude, longitude)
+* latitude and longitude of each country's centroid
-* approximate elevation (altitude in metres)
+* mean elevation (altitude) in metres
 * international calling code
+* total population
+* area in km²

 Available languages:
 * Arabic (عربى)